bet365 Gold Cup Preview, Tips, Runners & Trends (Jump Finale)

 bet365 Gold Cup Trend Analysis

-✅ The trend factor that produced 10+ winners and shows the best LSP, an LSP of +38.00 is when runners had 0 career starts at the track.
+✅ The trend factor, which has produced 10+ winners and shows the best LSP, an LSP of +29.00, is when runners had 0 career starts at the track.

-❌ The worst performing factor that has failed to produce a single winner is when runners had recorded 2 career non-finishes, when backing these the trend shows a record of 0-77.
+❌ The worst performing factor that has failed to produce a single winner is when runners had recorded 2 career non-finishes, when backing these, the trend shows a record of 0-80.

-The course which has produced the most winners of the bet365 Gold Cup is Cheltenham, there has been a total number of 4 winners of this race who ran at Cheltenham last time out.
-The next best courses which have produced the second most winners are Aintree and Ayr, there has been a total number of 3 winners from each of those courses.
+The course which has produced the most winners of the bet365 Gold Cup is Cheltenham, there have been a total of 5 winners of this race who ran at Cheltenham last time out.
+The next best course which has produced the second most winners is Ayr, there have been a total of 3 winners of this race who ran at Ayr last time out.

-The race is open to both sexes with the Male runners having produced a total of 20 winners from a total of 344 runners whilst the Female runners have produced 0 winners from a total of 3 runners.
+The race is open to both sexes, with the Male runners having produced a total of 20 winners from a total of 345 runners, whilst the Female runners have produced 0 winners from a total of 3 runners.

 These are the stallions whose offspring have not produced a winner of the bet365 Gold Cup despite multiple attempts: